Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 #### A bit of theory - what are forces

 Hold a ball in mid air and ask them what is going to happen if you let go.
 Show them that they are right.
 Now ask them why the ball falls down.
 You should get to gravitational force.
 Explain what a force is.
-That it is what makes things move, for example pushing, pulling, gravity, magnetic force, friction.
-Explain that if something isn't moving, the forces must be balanced (they are pulled down by gravity but pushed up by the ground).
+That it is what makes things change course of movement ('accelerate'), for example pushing, pulling, gravity, magnetic force, friction.
+Explain that if something isn't accelerating, the forces must be balanced (they are pulled down by gravity but pushed up by the ground).
 Tell them about Newton's third law - action and reaction.
 If you push or pull something, you get pushed/pulled yourself.
 You can demonstrate by letting them push/pull your hand.

 #### Wooden Rocket 'Puzzle'